Getting started with our printed photography backdrops

 Here's the image after editing.

-Shot on the Ash black metal effect A1 vinyl photography backdrop
+Shot on the Ash black metal effect photography backdrop

 • Using low, side light that will illuminate your subject and props rather than the flat surface – but this is a lighting style in its own right, so might not always be suitable